ColinJhEdwards/algo-data-notes/README.md

 - Frequency Counter

-  - This pattern uses objects or sets to collect values/frequencies of values
+  - This pattern uses objects or sets to collect values and their frequency
   - this is helpful for avoiding nested loops
   - Ex.
 Write a function called same which accepts two arrays.
 The function should return true if every value in the array has its coresponding value squared in the second array.
   - In short you can break down two arrays and store there values in seperate objects and compare